 By Armel R. Kouassi, Head of Balance Sheet Modeling, Northern Trust

-What, for you, are the benefits of attending a conference like the Liquidity Risk Management Congress and what can attendees expect to learn from your session?
+What, for you, are the benefits of attending a conference like the Liquidity Risk Management Congress and what have attendees learnt from your session?

-My session is about assessing the viability of the balance sheet as firms face growing pressure to be regulatory compliant and provide flexibility to the business.
+My session was about assessing the viability of the balance sheet as firms face growing pressure to be regulatory compliant and provide flexibility to the business.
 This question is, what I am trying to achieve on the day to day basis?
 How bank optimize their balance sheet within multiple constraints, achieving profitability is at the center of banks strategy.
-If there is a single topic to learn from at the conference given the multidimensional pressure facing banks it is certainly the session on balance sheet management..
-You will learn from my session how your bank can develop an effective balance sheet optimization program that supports the company strategy while maintaining the stability of the balance sheet, and improved profitability.
+If there was a single topic to learn from at the conference given the multidimensional pressure facing banks it is certainly the session on balance sheet management.
+Attendees learnt from my session how your bank can develop an effective balance sheet optimization program that supports the company strategy while maintaining the stability of the balance sheet, and improved profitability.